Matched betting explained – Simple guide for beginners (works in 2018)

 When these bets have settled your bonus should have been triggered.
 Your free bet will usually appear in the bet slip or the account funds section.

-Now we can make a guaranteed profit from this offer!
+Now you can make a guaranteed profit from this offer!

 We repeat the same process, only this time we use the free bet instead of our money at the bookmaker.